dmorosinotto/codetours-starter-kit-v2/README.md

 ### How should I use this?

-**If this is your first time making a tour, take a few minutes to check out [this deployed version of this tour](https://www.codetours.xyz/tour/partyparrot/codetours-starter-kit)**.
+**If this is your first time making a tour, take a few minutes to check out [this deployed version of this tour](https://codetours-v2.now.sh)**.
 We promise everything will make a lot more sense after taking this tour.

 If you've done it before, here's the TL;DR in case you need a reminder:

 1. Fork this starter kit, or another existing tour
 2. Edit the config file, content, and code links
-3. Import your code tour [here](https://www.codetours.xyz/)
+3. ~Import your code tour [here](https://www.codetours.xyz/)~ Fork this [launchpad](https://launchpad.graphql.com/ljk3vj7pq) (the graphql server), and edit the correspondig code here: https://github.com/partyparrot/codetours

 ### How can I contribute?
 - If you want to file a bug, or have a feature request, hop on over to: https://github.com/partyparrot/codetours-starter-kit/issues